 - 5. As these risks are not reasonably likely to be understood by a retail investor, VA-related products are very likely to be considered complex products.
 Intermediaries distributing VA-related products considered to be complex products (except for VA-related products considered to be complex exchange-traded derivatives as discussed in paragraph 8 below) should comply with the SFC's requirements which govern the sale of complex products, including ensuring the suitability of VA-related products, irrespective of whether or not there has been a solicitation or recommendation. - 6.
 However, given the uneven global virtual asset regulatory landscape, the SFC and the HKMA consider that investor protection measures, in addition to the requirements under the complex product regime, should be imposed to cover specific risks associated with these products.
 For instance, a number of overseas virtual asset-related non-derivative products, such as virtual asset exchange-traded funds (VA ETFs) and exchange-traded products (VA ETPs), invest directly in virtual assets and may be subject to the aforementioned risks. - 7.
 As such, the SFC and the HKMA are of the view that it would be necessary to impose the following additional investor protection measures on the distribution of VA-related products: - 7.1.
 Selling restrictions Except for a limited suite of products discussed in paragraph 8 below, VA-related products which are considered complex products should only be offered to professional investors.
 For example, an overseas VA non-derivative ETF would very likely be considered a complex product and it should only be offered to professional investors. - 7.2.
 Virtual asset-knowledge test Except for institutional professional investors and qualified corporate professional investors, intermediaries should assess whether clients have knowledge of investing in virtual assets or VA-related products prior to effecting a transaction in VA-related products on their behalf.
-If a client does not possess such knowledge, the intermediary may only proceed if, by doing so, it would be acting in the client's best interests and it has provided training to the client on the nature and risks of virtual assets.
-Intermediaries should also ensure that their clients have sufficient net worth to be able to assume the risks and bear the potential losses of trading VA-related products.
-Appendix 1 to this circular sets out non-exhaustive criteria for assessing whether a client can be regarded as having knowledge of virtual assets.
+If a client does not possess such knowledge, the intermediary may only proceed if it has provided adequate training to the client on the nature and risks of virtual assets.
+Intermediaries should also ensure that their clients have sufficient net worth to be

-&lt;sup>5 This refers to the requirements in paragraph 5.5 of the Code of Conduct for Persons Licensed by or Registered with the SFC (Code of Conduct) and Chapter 6 of the Guidelines on Online Distribution and Advisory Platforms.
+This refers to the requirements in paragraph 5.5 of the Code of Conduct for Persons Licensed by or Registered with the SFC (Code of Conduct) and Chapter 6 of the Guidelines on Online Distribution and Advisory Platforms.

-&lt;sup>6 This would include ensuring that the aggregate amount to be invested by the client in VA-related products is reasonable, as determined by intermediaries, considering the client's net worth.
+&lt;sup>6 This would include ensuring that the aggregate amount to be invested by the client in VA-related products is reasonable, as determined by intermediaries, considering the client's financial situation (including net worth) and personal circumstances.

-7 &quot;Institutional professional investors" is defined under paragraph 15.2 of the Code of Conduct as persons falling under paragraphs (a) to (i) of the definition of "professional investor" in section 1 of Part 1 of Schedule 1 to the SFO.
+&lt;sup>7 "Institutional professional investors" is defined under paragraph 15.2 of the Code of Conduct as persons falling under paragraphs (a) to (i) of the definition of "professional investor" in section 1 of Part 1 of Schedule 1 to the SFO.
 "Qualified corporate professional investors" refers to corporate professional investors which have passed the assessment requirements under paragraph 15.3A and gone through the procedures under paragraph 15.3B of the Code of Conduct.

-&lt;sup>8 A one-off knowledge assessment conducted by an intermediary prior to entering into a transaction in a VA-related product is acceptable.
+A one-off knowledge assessment conducted by an intermediary prior to entering into a transaction in a VA-related product is acceptable.